 In-body or in-lens stabilization lets you handhold at slower shutter speeds without camera shake blur.
 This can give you 2-4 stops of additional flexibility, which is meaningful when every bit of light matters.

 Stabilization helps with camera shake but not subject movement, so a stabilized camera still shows blur if your subject moves during a slow exposure.
+Getting consistently sharp photos in low light means mastering both stability and focus technique.

 Common Low Light Scenarios